yonyougov/gov-design-vue/docs/vue/customize-theme.en-US.md

 ## How to avoid modifying global styles?

-Currently ant-design-vue is designed as a whole experience and modify global styles (eg `body` etc).
+Currently gov-design-vue is designed as a whole experience and modify global styles (eg `body` etc).
-If you need to integrate ant-design-vue as a part of an existing website, it's likely you want to prevent ant-design-vue to override global styles.
+If you need to integrate gov-design-vue as a part of an existing website, it's likely you wgov to prevent gov-design-vue to override global styles.

 While there's no canonical way to do it, you can take one of the following paths :